Text Style Transfer: A Review and Experimental Evaluation: A Taxonomy of Text Style Transfer Methods

 \subsubsection{Techniques}

-.
-Table~\ref{tbl:taxonomy} lists the types of techniques that are commonly used to perform TST.
-We organize them following the previously mentioned taxonomy and will review them in detail in subsequent sections.
-Additionally, we also summarize the list of relevant publications that proposed variant models using these techniques.
+Table~\ref{tbl:taxonomy} lists various types of techniques that are commonly used to perform TST.
+We organize them following the previously mentioned taxonomy and review each in detail in the following subsections.
+Additionally, we also present literature that adopted such techniques.